Looking out from from Fenton Park

 The miner's strike of 1984/1985 saw many miner's families experience hardship as no money was coming in either through wages or benefits.
 Womens action groups set up food centres which packaged donated ...

-Making food parcels, Florence Colliery in Longton 1984.
+Making food parcels, Florence Colliery, Longton

-During the miner'ss trike of 1984 - 1985 striking workers received no pay or benefits and many families fell on hard times.
+During the miners’ strike of 1984-1985 striking workers received no pay or benefits and many families fell on hard times.
 People donated food to local collection points like this one at Florence colliery ...

 Malthouse Road, Bucknall